 Recent systematic reviews and meta-analyses report mixed opinion of the effectiveness of EFT for the treatment of psychological distress.
-Clond (2016) reports that EFT is significantly effective, with large effect sizes, in reducing anxiety compared with control conditions, and that because of its ease of use, this is highly appealing as a viable therapy against other therapies requiring greater resources (such as cognitive behavioural therapy).
+Clond (2016) reports that EFT is significantly effective, with large effect sizes, in reducing anxiety compared with control conditions, and that because of its ease of use, this is highly appealing as a viable intervention against other interventions requiring greater resources (such as cognitive behavioural therapy).
 Gilomen and Lee (2015) also agree that EFT has some effectiveness in attenuating psychological distress (with moderate effect sizes), however, they also highlight in more detail, that Clond (2016) alludes to, the significant methodological limitations of EFT studies.
 Some of these limitations include the finding of high heterogeneity across studies, due to the fact that studies do not address the same dependent variables.
 Essentially, it is difficult to make comparisons of the effectiveness of EFT for anxiety across multiple studies, and therefore tentative to formulate any concrete conclusions as to the effectiveness of EFT for anxiety.

+Although research continues to demonstrate effectiveness of EFT for anxiety (Clond, 2016), research investigating the mechanisms of action of EFT is not keeping pace, and therefore future research should focus on, not only asserting the benefits of EFT for psychological distress, but investigate its mechanisms of action.
+This would only be possible by ensuring research is designed rigorously by accounting for the methodological flaws identified in the literature, such as the lack of control groups and other factors explaining the positive impact of EFT such as regression to the mean and placebo effects (McCaslin, 2009).

 Other considerations and limitations

 Such limitations highlighted by the systematic reviews and meta-analyses must be considered in light of the findings for our study, where EFT was found to significantly reduce subjective distress/anxiety.
 Because this was a non-controlled, before-and-after-study, it is possible that there was an observer-expectancy effect/cognitive bias, whereby investigators inadvertently, subtly communicated their expectations for the outcome of the study (for EFT to reduce anxiety), which then caused participants to alter their behaviour and rate their subjective distress/anxiety lower post-EFT.
+Waite and Holder (2003) highlight the possibility of demand characteristics when concluding the effectiveness of EFT.
 Conducting further studies, perhaps creating three groups where the investigators are informed that EFT is either (1) effective (2) non-effective or (3) neutral for reducing anxiety might be helpful in overcoming this.
 Having a control group where participants either receive a different intervention for attenuating anxiety, or are provided ‘tapping points’ that do not correspond with the EFT literature, might also provide further evidence to explore the notion of EFT’s effectiveness.

 The validity of using self-report scales alone has also been considered a methodological limitation (Carrell & Willmington, 1996), and having physiological outcome measures, such as monitoring blood pressure, heart rate, and salivary cortisol would help to illustrate the effect of EFT on reducing anxiety.